bengarrett/RetroTxt/docs/src/library.md

 ## Bulma

 [Bulma](https://bulma.io/) (`bulma.min.css`) is a lightweight CSS framework used by the Options Page of the web extension.
-While large at over 200 KB, this size doesn't matter when used within a web extension loaded locally by the browser.
+While large at 650 KB, this size doesn't matter when used within a web extension loaded locally by the browser.

 Bulma offers logical class naming conventions and extensive and responsive layout theming.